Tutorial: Building Your First Document Search App

 Screenshot displaying a section of 'Document Search' from a webpage offering pipeline templates for professional use.
 There are four templates listed, with two detailed descriptions visible: 'Date-Driven Hybrid Document Search' and 'Hybrid Document Search (German)', both described as pipelines that combine keyword-matching and semantic searches to return relevant documents.
 The sidebar on the left highlights 'Document Search' with a red notification bubble indicating '11'.
 Each template listing has options to 'View Details' or 'Use Template', and the latter is accompanied by a red notification bubble with the number '2'.
 The page features a clean interface with a color scheme of gray, red, and blue elements.

 1. Type NHS_doc_search as the pipeline name and click Create Pipeline.
-You're redirected to Studio.
+You're redirected to Pipeline Builder.

 2. Click Deploy .
 This triggers indexing and prepares your pipeline for search.